Dr. Saif Ahmad

 Of note was the THRIVE (Temperature and Heart Rate Investigation along with Continuous Variability Evaluation) study whereby Dr. Ahmad and his team employed Holter monitors in conjunction with specialized multiparameter heart rate variability analysis algorithms to predict the onset of sepsis 24-48 hours prior to its clinical diagnosis in neutropenic bone marrow transplant (BMT) outpatients.
 Results of the THRIVE investigation were published in PLoS One.
 Moreover, the study was also accorded front page coverage in the Ottawa Citizen.

-- Installing, commissioning, testing, operating, troubleshooting, and maintaining electrical equipment: gas turbine generators (2 x 25 megawatts), diesel generator sets (up to 400 kilo-volt amperes), low tension (LT) and high tension (HT) alternating current (AC) and direct current (DC) motors, LT & HT transformers, LT & HT switchboards with air and vacuum circuit breakers.
+- Working with a team of engineers, technicians, and contractors for installing, commissioning, testing, operating, troubleshooting, and maintaining electrical equipment: gas turbine generators (2 x 25 megawatts), diesel generator sets (up to 400 kilo-volt amperes), low tension (LT) and high tension (HT) alternating current (AC) and direct current (DC) motors, LT & HT transformers, LT & HT switchboards with air and vacuum circuit breakers.

 Publications & Talks